yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 where *T* is the specified temperature.

+The idea of HMC is to use a timestep large enough that total energy is *not* conserved.
+The change in total energy (the Hamiltonian) is what the Metropolis criterion is based on, not the change in potential energy.

 (4) If accepted, the new configuration becomes the starting point for the next trial MC "move".
 If *resample* is *yes* then the velocities are resampled at this point as well.